wp-plugins/better-wp-security/readme.txt

 = Warning =

-Please read the installation instructions and FAQ before installing this plugin. iThemes Security makes significant changers to your database and other site files which can be problematic, so a backup is strongly recommended before making any changes to your site with this plugin.
+Please read the installation instructions and FAQ before installing this plugin. iThemes Security makes significant changes to your database and other site files which can be problematic, so a backup is strongly recommended before making any changes to your site with this plugin.
 While problems are rare, most support requests involve the failure to make a proper backup before installation.

 == Installation ==